 - Providing training and targeted support so all staff understands the importance of health equity and how it impacts their work.

-- Integrating health equity into our services and programs to support the vision of the Public Health Institute at Denver Health.
+- Integrating health and racial equity into our services and programs to support the vision of the Public Health Institute at Denver Health.

 - Collaborating with Denver communities to understand address their health needs.